-NAV CANADA provides its Executive Officers with pension benefits under the NAV CANADA Executive Pension Plan and individual supplementary retirement arrangements (Executive Pension Plan).
-Pension benefits in respect of service prior to appointment as an Executive Officer are provided through the NAV CANADA Pension Plan and the NAV CANADA Supplemental Retirement Plan (Employee Pension Plan).
+NAV CANADA provides its Executive Officers who were appointed prior to January 1, 2019 with pension benefits under the NAV CANADA Executive Pension Plan and individual supplementary retirement arrangements (Executive Pension Plan).
+Pension benefits in respect of service prior to appointment as an Executive Officer are provided through the NAV CANADA Pension Plan and the NAV CANADA Supplemental Retirement Plan (Employee Pension Plan - Part A).